maciej-galuszka/task-manager-react/README.md

-# Task Tracker 📝
+# Task manager 📝
-Task Tracker v2 – a modern, minimalistic task management application built with React.
+Task manager v2 – a modern, minimalistic task management application built with React.

 This is the second iteration of the project, fully refactored from vanilla JavaScript into React, introducing enhanced functionality and a more structured codebase.
 Key features in this version include: